l00p3/luproject_template/README.md

-# my_project_template
+# My Project Template

-A template for my new cpp/python projects
+A template for my new cpp/python projects.
+The structure is inspired by [kiss-icp](https://github.com/PRBonn/kiss-icp).